elenamik/vacation-day-planner-backend/left-off-here.md

 2/16- change days left display to float. fixed size of cells, smaller fonts

 2/18-delete functionality & re-increment days left. cannot pick up state change when hovering is done.
 Try again :) onHover=()=>{}
 ; worked on this some, the button rendering is faulty and delete button causes too many other problems!!

+3/1 -

 whats left:
-allow for new user to register(user account flow, watch video) user session processing saved holidays need to be added to DB entries
+rework the delete button: upon clicking an event, editing comes up allow for new user to register(user account flow, watch video) user session processing saved holidays need to be added to DB entries